REITs in India

 REITs generate income primarily through rental income from properties that they own or finance.
 They must distribute a significant portion of their taxable income to shareholders in the form of dividends, allowing investors to benefit from regular income streams.
 REITs also derive income from property appreciation, asset sales, and leasing activities.
 Investors can buy and sell REIT shares on the stock market, providing liquidity and flexibility.

-- Board: The company must be managed by a board of directors or trustees.
+- Needs to be managed by a board of directors or trustees.

-- Dividends: At least 90% of taxable income must be distributed to shareholders as dividends.
+- At least 90% of taxable income must be paid to investors as dividends.

-- Assets: At least 75% of investment assets must be in real estate.
+- 75% of the company’s assets should be invested in real estate.

 Types of Real Estate Investment Trust (REIT)